Songs in A Minor: Marketing and touring

 Having toured as a supporting act on Maxwell's Now Tour from August to October 2001, Keys embarked on her debut concert tour, the Songs in A Minor Tour, on January 22, 2002, initially touring North America until March 10.
 On March 11, "How Come You Don't Call Me" was released as the third single from Songs in A Minor, failing to replicate the success of its predecessors by peaking at number 59 on the Billboard Hot 100.
 Afterwards, Keys commenced Good Morning Americas annual Summer Concert Series on May 31.
 The Songs in A Minor Tour resumed with the second North American leg on July 2.
 The August 10 concert at KeyArena in Seattle was partially recorded, and several live performances were included on the Remixed & Unplugged edition of Songs in A Minor, released in select countries in October.
 (Note: In select countries, Songs in A Minor was reissued to include a bonus disc of live performances and remixes, subtitled Remixed & Unplugged.
-In Japan, the bonus disc was released on its own under the title Remixed & Unplugged in A Minor.
-Both releases use the same cover.)
+In Japan, the bonus disc was released as the standalone Remixed & Unplugged in A Minor.)
 The tour was then expanded with a leg in Europe, from September to November 2002, and ended with an Oceanian leg in December.
 "Girlfriend" was released as the fourth and final single from Songs in A Minor outside North America on November 25, 2002, peaking at number 24 on the UK Singles Chart.